-Please rate yourself and your team members on the relative contributions that were made in preparing and submitting your group presentation.
+Please rate your team members on the relative contributions that were made in preparing and submitting your group presentation.
 Your ratings will not be disclosed to other students.
 Be honest in this evaluation!

-In rating yourself and your peers, use a one to five point scale, where 5 =Superior; 4 = Above Average; 3 = Average; 2 = below average; and 1 = weak.
+In rating your peers, use a one-to-five-point scale, where

+5 = Superior; 4 = Above Average; 3 = Average; 2 = below average; and 1 = weak.

-Insert your name in the first column and your peers' names in the remaining spaces.
+Insert the name of each of your peers in the spaces provided.
 (One name at the top of each column).

-Names
+Names Myself

 Participated in group

-discussions or meetings
+discussions or

+meetings

-Helped keep the group
+Helped keep the

-focused on the task
+group focused on the

+task

-Contributed useful ideas
+Contributed useful

+ideas

-Quantity of work done
+Quantity of work

+done

 Quality of work done

 Comments

 Enter total scores here